christianpflugradt/Passbird/README.md

 `rgitlab` prompts for a new EggId that replaces the previous EggId gitlab - the new EggId must not yet exist

-`e/tmp` exports all Eggs to a file `/tmp/passbird.json` (example for a valid Linux path)
+`e` exports all Eggs to a file `passbird-export.json` in the directory passed on program start

-`ic:\` imports all Eggs from a file `c:\passbird.json` if the file exists (example for a valid Windows path) - please note that this will potentially overwrite all Passwords in your database if there are any matching Eggs!
+`i` imports all Eggs from a file `passbird-export.json` expected in the directory passed on program start - please note that this will potentially overwrite all Passwords in your database if there are any matching Eggs!

 ## Migrating from 2.x.x to 3.x.x